Qatar to test new 2022 stadium during Club World Cup | Malay Mail

-The 40,000-seat venue seven kilometres (four miles) outside central Doha will also host the third-place play-off and the final of the tournament which gets underway on December 11.
+The 40,000-seat venue seven kilometres outside central Doha will also host the third-place play-off and the final of the tournament which gets underway on December 11.

 The inaugural game will see Liverpool, as European champions, face either Concacaf Champions League winners Monterrey, Al Sadd of Qatar or minnows Hienghene Sport of New Caledonia who are Oceania champions.